Josh Payne (darts player): Career

 Payne lost 9–5 to Ryan de Vreede in the third round of the 2016 UK Open.
 He took the third Development Tour event by defeating Rowby-John Rodriguez in the final.

-In May, Payne beat Gerwyn Price, Ronny Huybrechts, Wes Newton, Mensur Suljović and Steve Brown to play in the final of the sixth Players Championship.
+In April, Payne beat Gerwyn Price, Ronny Huybrechts, Wes Newton, Mensur Suljović and Steve Brown to play in the final of 2016 Players Championship 6.
 He then claimed the title with a 6–5 victory over James Wade, sealing it with a 116 finish with Wade waiting on 40.

-This win saw him qualify for the World Matchplay.
+This win saw him qualify for the 2016 World Matchplay.
 On his debut in the event Payne was defeated 10–7 by Robert Thornton.
-Payne received an invitation to play in the World Series of Darts Finals and was ousted 6–3 by Daryl Gurney in the opening round.
+Payne received an invitation to play in the World Series Finals and was ousted 6–3 by Daryl Gurney in the opening round.

 Payne qualified for his first World Championship in the 2017 event through the Pro Tour Order of Merit and he won the first set versus Terry Jenkins.
 He went 2–1 down and missed one dart to square the match, going on instead to be beaten 3–1.

+In May 2018, Payne won his second PDC ranking title at Players Championship 12 by beating Peter Wright 6–5 in the final.

 At the end of the 2021 season, Payne lost his tour card and had to qualify back through the PDC Q-school.
 He was unsuccessful in his attempt winning only 1 point, which was not enough to earn a 2 year tour card.

-He earned back his Tour card in Q-School 2023.
+He won back his Tour card in 2023 Q-School.